 A member of Calumet Waterway Stewards enjoys a stretch of the Little Calumet River.
-Paddling is being more broadly promoted by a number of groups now that the Metropolitan Water Reclamation District has started disinfecting the water that comes out of its sewage treatment plants into Calumet waterways.
+Paddling is being more broadly promoted by a number of groups now that the Metropolitan Water Reclamation District has begun disinfection of the treated effluent discharged from the Calumet Water Reclamation Plant to the Little Calumet River at Acme Bend.